|

 against the first brutal frightful invader of my tender innocence.

-All the modesty I was brought up in the habit, not the
+modesty I was brought

-instruction of, began to melt away like dew before the sun's heat; not to
+up in the habit, not the instruction of, began to melt away like dew before the

-mention that I made a vice
+I made a vice of

-of necessity, from the constant
+necessity, from the constant

 fears I had of being turn'd out to starve.